nslabspl/storybook/code/addons/interactions/README.md

 ```

 In order to enable step-through debugging, calls to `userEvent.*`, `fireEvent`, `findBy*`, `waitFor*` and `expect` have to
 be `await`-ed.
-While debugging, these functions return a Promise that won't resolve until you continue to the next step.
+While debugging, these functions return a Promise that won't resolve until you continue to the dev step.

 While you can technically use `screen`, it's recommended to use `within(canvasElement)`.
 Besides giving you a better error
 message when a DOM element can't be found, it will also ensure your play function is compatible with Storybook Docs.